tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 Pollen gets dusted on the body of the insect

 **Pollination in _Calotropis_ (Translator mechanism)** This mechanism is found in members of Asclepiadaceae( Apocynaceae as per APG system of classification).
 The flowers are bisexual with 5 stamens forming **gynostegium**(union of stigma with the androecium).
 The stigma is large and 5 – angled and is receptive on the underside.
 Each stamen at its back possesses a brightly coloured hood like outgrowth enclosing horn shaped nectar.
 The pollen in each anther lobe of a stamen unites into a mass, forming a pollinium.
-Pollinia are attached to a clamp or clip like sticky structure called corpusculum.
-The filamentous or thread like part arising from each pollinium is called retinaculum.
-The